Cebu, Bohol & Dumaguete

 Core Days

 Embark on a thrilling underwater safari exploring the rich marine corridors of Malapascua, Cebu, and Bohol.
 This itinerary is a predator-packed spectacle, designed to immerse you in the most iconic and heart-pounding dive experiences the Philippines has to offer.
-The adventure begins in the deep blue waters surrounding the small island of Malapascua, a world-renowned destination for pelagic encounters.
+The Seadoors liveaboard adventure begins in the deep blue waters surrounding the small island of Malapascua, a world-renowned destination for pelagic encounters.
 The day starts in the pre-dawn gloom with a descent into the mysterious depths of Monad Shoal, an underwater island or "seamount."
 Here, in the cool, nutrient-rich upwellings, you will witness one of the ocean's most elegant and enigmatic rituals: the daily cleaning of the majestic thresher sharks.
 With their impossibly long, scythe-like tails trailing behind them, these deep-water sharks approach the cleaning stations, allowing for a truly privileged and humbling encounter that is almost unparalleled elsewhere on the globe.

-Crossing the channel to Bohol, the safari continues at the world-famous Balicasag Island.
+Crossing the channel to Bohol, the liveaboard safari continues at the world-famous Balicasag Island.
 This marine sanctuary is a masterclass in biodiversity.
-Its dramatic drop-offs, known as "The Cathedral" and "The Black Forest," are adorned with magnificent sea fans and dense, healthy hard corals that plunge into the abyss.
+Its dramatic drop-offs, known as The Cathedral and The Black Forest, are adorned with magnificent sea fans and dense, healthy hard corals that plunge into the abyss.
 As you drift along these vibrant walls, you are likely to be surrounded by massive, tornado-like schools of jackfish and big-eye trevallies.
 The current-swept points are also a hotspot for frequent and awe-inspiring manta ray encounters, where these gentle giants gracefully somersault through the water column to feed on plankton.
 Meanwhile, the shallower gardens are a haven for green sea turtles and a dazzling array of colourful reef fish.
 A short boat ride away, Cabilao Island offers a more serene but equally rewarding dive experience.
 Known for its reliable and often calm conditions, Cabilao's reefs are pristine and teeming with life.
 Its key attraction is the regular presence of large pelagic, including hammerhead sharks passing by on their migrations.
+The sites here are also famous for fantastic macro diving, with frogfish, ghost pipefish, and a stunning variety of nudibranchs hidden amongst the coral rubble and anemones.

 The liveaboard returns to the harbour after breakfast, allowing time to dry your gear and say farewell.